VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

 	Encoders
 	Crossbar

-5 - Restart BeagleBone
+Note: After the installation the BeagleBone is gonna shutdown.

-6 - To configure the networks and the BeagleBone's ip, type.
+5 - To configure the networks and the BeagleBone's ip, type.

 	sudo nmtui

-7 - Go again to ProBot/ProBot_BeagleBone and run ProBot.py to initialize the program:
+6 - Go again to ProBot/ProBot_BeagleBone and run ProBot.py to initialize the program:

 	cd ProBot/ProBot_BeagleBone
 	sudo python ProBot.py

 If you just want to install some files or libraries, follow the next instructions:

-8 - Go to:
+7 - Go to:

 	cd ProBot/ProBot_BeagleBone

 and:

-8.1 - To install just machinekit, for debian images (jessie), type:
+7.1 - To install just machinekit, for debian images (jessie), type:

 	sudo sh install_machinekit.sh

-8.2 - To Install network-manager, run:
+7.2 - To Install network-manager, run:

 	sudo apt-get -y install network-manager